depcheck/depcheck/README.md

 ## Example

-The following example checks the dependencies under `/path/to/my/project` folder.
+The following example checks the dependencies under `/path/to/my/project` folder:

 ```sh
 $> depcheck /path/to/my/project